 - Repeat yourself.
 Too many RFPs are plagued by redundant questions for it to be an accident.
 Challenge yourself to write as few questions as possible; remember, short proposals are quicker to review.

 - Refuse to provide extra information.
 Unless confidential or clearly unnecessary, auditors should feel free to request more documents to (among other things) better estimate the total cost to perform the service.

 With these pieces of advice in mind, it’s time to begin writing your audit RFP.
 This is where it gets tough; each question should be pointed at discovering one aspect of the firm’s overall value.
 Start by asking for their peer review and professional memberships.
 Make sure they’re thorough in explaining their fee structure, whether hourly, all-inclusive, or otherwise.

 An auditor’s value goes beyond the bottom line, however, and we’re here to help.
-Download our Affordable Housing RFP Checklist to make sure you’ve got all the essential information and none of the fluff in your RFP.
+Download our AH RFP Checklist to make sure you’ve got all the essential information and none of the fluff in your RFP.
 We’ve included information we’re prepared to answer as well as best practices from the American Institute of Certified Public Accountants.